cloudmesh/technologies/chapters/tech/openid.md

 :o: This is not how we do refernces

 * Glossary.
 LiveJournal Server: Technical Info.
 Retrieved 9/10/2018
 * Slot, Marco.
-Beginner’s Guide to OpenID Phishing.
+Beginner's Guide to OpenID Phishing.
 Retrieved 9/10/2018
 * User Authentication with OAuth 2.0.
 OAuth.net.
 Retrieved 9/10/2018